ukase/ukase/README.md

 ### Start

 You can start application:
-- in your web application container (such as tomcat or jetty)
+- in your web application container (like tomcat or jetty)
 - using included SpringBoot runner: `java -jar name_of_saved_war.war`

 ## Usage